truenas/documentation/content/SCALE/SCALETutorials/Shares/NFS/AddingNFSShares.md

 ## Connecting to the NFS Share

 Although you can connect to an NFS share with various operating systems, it is recommended to use a Linux/Unix operating system.

 First, download the `nfs-common` kernel module.
-This can be done using the installed distribution package manager.
+YOu can do this using the installed distribution package manager.
 For example, on Ubuntu/Debian, enter command `sudo apt-get install nfs-common` in the terminal.

 After installing the module, connect to an NFS share by entering command `sudo mount -t nfs {IPaddressOfTrueNASsystem}:{path/to/nfsShare} {localMountPoint}`.